We are now hiring for Summer 2022!! To apply, click here.

 - Returning staff bonus: $20 per week (year 2), $40 per week (year 3)

-Camp Friedenswald provides hospitality to over 15,000 people annually.
-We depend on caring, skilled, and committed staff in order to provide a quality retreat and camping experience for our guests.
+Camp Friedenswald provides hospitality to over 12,000 people annually.
+We depend on caring, skilled, and committed staff in order to provide quality retreat and camping experiences.
 Employment opportunities are posted here as they arise.
 If you have any questions, email our Executive Director or call 269-476-9744.